AmberVenema98/HVA-IoT-Manuals/README.md

 ![Node MCU Show Me Love](nodeMCU-ShowMeLove-Manual.md)

-# :wind_face::satellite_antenna: Smart Fan Simulation with Weather API and IFTTT Notifications
+# :wind_face::globe_with_meridians: Smart Fan Simulation with Weather API and IFTTT Notifications
 This guide explains how to create a simulation of a smart fan that automatically turns on based on the current weather.
 The NodeMCU will get temperature data from a weather API, and when the temperature reaches a certain level, the fan will turn on.
 Additionally, you'll receive a notification on your phone through IFTTT when this happens.

 ![Node MCU Smart Ventilator](nodeMCU-Ventilator-Manual.md)